-NOTE: third-party AF, as defined in TS 33.501, corresponds to the AF outside the trusted domain in section 7.2 of TR 23.700-14.
+NOTE: third-party AF, as defined in TS 33.501, corresponds to the AF outside the trusted domain in section 7.2 of TR 23.700-14 [2].

+If the sensing service consumer is the trusted AF or the AF deployed in 3GPP operator domain, already existing security mechanisms in clause 13 of TS 33.501 [5] are reused to provide mutual authentication, authorisation, integrity protection, confidentiality protection and replay protection between sensing service consumer and the SF.